Walvis Bay Private School

 -

-Smoking during school activities or possession of tobacco products, or vaping or possession of electronic cigarettes, or smoking or possession of hookah pipes while wearing school uniform (see Substance Abuse Policy)
+Smoking during school activities, possession of tobacco products, vaping or possession of electronic cigarettes, or smoking or possession of hookah pipes while wearing school uniform (see Substance Abuse Policy)

 -